Codeinwp/tweet-old-post/tags/6.2.0/readme.txt

 - Exclude categories
 - Exclude specific posts.

-**New in v6.7**

-Fixed interrupted posting issue

-**New in v6.6**

-Fixed excluded category issue and some small others.

-**New in v6.5**

-Fixed 2 words category space, custom field hashtags, better debug messages, fixed not posting issue

 **New in v6.2**

 After some long working hours excluded posts feature was added back in the free version and integrated in the new version.